-Kangaroo Is On The Loose In Austria, Confusing Everybody
+Mystery Kangaroo Is At Large In Austria, Confusing Everybody

 In January 2015, a kangaroo named Anton escaped his owners and was located looking lost in the snow near Braunau.

-In August 2016, a kangaroo — possibly a pet named Paul who escaped his Bavarian home during a thunderstorm — was spotted in the Mühlviertel region.
+In August 2016, a kangaroo — possibly a pet named Paul who escaped his Bavarian home during a thunderstorm — was spotted in the Muhlviertel region.

 And in 2016, a kangaroo escaped captivity in Styria and dodged police for weeks.